delta-io/delta/PROTOCOL.md

 ### Change Metadata
 The `metaData` action changes the current metadata of the table.
-The first commit to a table must contain a metadata action.
+The first version of a table must contain a metadata action.
 Subsequent metadata actions completely overwrite the current metadata of the table.

-There must only be one metadata action in a given version of the table.
+There must at most one metadata action in a given version of the table.

 The schema of the `metaData` is as follows: